 You can serve steak tacos with many toppings, but I decided to serve them with chimichurri, sliced carrots for crunch and honey radishes for a little sweetness.
 I wanted to add this tajin sour cream sauce too, but I was unfortunately, and unknowingly, out of sour cream.
 You will want to make this though for something because it’s flavor profile mixed with the chimichurri is something not to be missed!

 For these steak tacos, I decided to use skirt steak.
 You can use flank steak or hanger steak if you want too, but I like skirt steak for many reasons.
 It’s also the cut of meat most often used in steak fajitas.

 Skirt steak has a more beefy and intense meat flavor versus flank steak and it’s a thinner cut of meat, so it cooks faster.
 If you’re making dinner after work, sometimes all you want is a fast dinner and skirt steak does this nicely.

 However, be warned.
 Skirt steak can be tough if you over cook it.
 It tends to be lean but can be tougher than flank steak.
 I never cook it over medium when working with it.
 Most people say medium rare is best but I’m not a rare-kind-of-girl.

-You can make this inside on the stove our outside on the grill.
+You can make the steak for the steak tacos inside on the stove our outside on the grill.
 The key is not overcooking it.
 In either place, I like to set my grill or oven to medium heat and cook it for three minutes per side.
 Then turn the heat up and cook each side another minute to two minutes for a good sear.

 Tip: Before cooking the skirt steak, you will want to marinade it in the marinade below.
 You should marinade it for at least an hour before cooking.
 If you don’t have an hour beforehand, do it in the morning before work or even the night before.